bluesnap/bluesnap-android-int/README.md

 # Available flows for collecting payment details

 There are 3 supported flow types:
-* Checkout: Submit shopper and payment details for a transaction
+* Checkout: Create a transaction for a new or existing shopper
-* Configure shopper’s payment method details: Submit the shopper's Chosen Payment Method details
+* Configure shopper: Collect a shopper's information and selected payment method
-* Pay with selected payment method: Submit the shopper's Chosen Payment Method details for a transaction, in case they weren't already, based on the Chosen Payment Method
+* Pay with selected payment method: Create a transaction using an existing shopper's selected payment method

 Any of those flows can be done by using either the BlueSnap SDK UI or your own UI, at your convenience.
 Please note that by using your own UI, you will be required to handle the data-transmission to BlueSnap as well.